Yes, as long as the property’s stormwater does not negatively impact another property including the right-of-way.

-Please contact Village Hall at (414) 206-3912.
-If the incident occurs during non-office hours, owners are encouraged to contact a private plumber and inform Village Hall at their earliest convenience.
+If a plumber deems it not a private property issue, please contact Dispatch at (414) 351-9900 and they will contact DPW.
+If the incident occurs during non-office hours, owners are encouraged to contact a private plumber and inform DPW at their earliest convenience.

 A private sanitary lateral is the pipe that connects your home (sinks, showers, toilets) to the Village’s sanitary sewer system.
 The private lateral ownership and maintenance responsibility is that of the property owner.